dpa99c/cordova-custom-config/README.md

 NOTE: There are no run-time source files included in this plugin - it is simply a convenient package of hook scripts.

+## Backups

+When the first `prepare` operation runs after the plugin is installed, it will make backup copies of the original configuration files before it makes any modifications.
+These backup copies are stored in `plugins/cordova-custom-config/backups/` and are restored before each `prepare` operation, allowing Cordova to make modifications and then the plugin to make further modifications after the `prepare`.

-Changes made by the plugin are reversible, so removing a custom element from the config.xml will remove it from the platform configuration file on the next `prepare` operation and uninstalling the plugin will restore the original configuration files<sup>[*](#note_originals)</sup>.
+This means changes made by the plugin are reversible, so removing a custom element from the config.xml will remove it from the platform configuration file on the next `prepare` operation and uninstalling the plugin will restore the configuration files to their original state (before the plugin made any modifications).

-<a id="note_originals">NOTE</a>: "original configuration files" means those that were present before the first `prepare` operation was run with the plugin installed.
-The plugin restores these backups before each `prepare` operation, allowing Cordova to make modifications and then the plugin to make further modifications after the `prepare`.
-Consequently, any manual changes made to the platform configuration files after installing the plugin will be overwritten.
-However, the point of this plugin is NOT to need to make manual changes to the platform configuration files!
+Consequently, any manual changes made to the platform configuration files in `platforms/` **after** installing the plugin will be overwritten by the plugin on the next `prepare` operation.
+To make manual changes persist, either edit the backup files directly in `plugins/cordova-custom-config/backups/`, or edit them in place in `platforms/` then copy them to overwrite the versions in `plugins/cordova-custom-config/backups/`.

 ## Preferences